Climate Adaptation Research Program

 • 300+ scholars supported across cohorts

-• 73 proposals received across competitive, multi-region funding calls
+• 100+ proposals received across competitive, targeted multi-region funding calls to universities

 • 33 applied research projects implemented across 11 countries in the African cohort alone, supporting 125+ scholars from 10 universities

-• 20 projects selected across Africa and 20 across Latin America and the Caribbean in the 2024 cohort, supporting 200+ scholars in 21 countries
+• 20 projects selected across Africa and 20 across Latin America and the Caribbean in the 2024 cohort, which was to support 200+ scholars in 21 countries

 • 100+ organizations and partners engaged